khofstadter/CS220-AU-navigating-the-digital-world/_drafts/tools.md

 #### Premier
 - need to ask for key from Media Services
 #### iMovie and Final Cut Pro
-- mac only (iMovie is free and easi to use)
+- mac only (iMovie is free and easy to use)

 <!-- some examples of my screencasts on youtube might be good to demonstrate, some unlisted for clients as well -->